dieselfox1/fincommerce/packages/js/components/src/dynamic-form/README.md

 ### Fields structure

-Please reference the [WordPress settings API documentation](https://developer.fincommerce.com/docs/settings-api/) to better understand the structure expected for the fields property.
+Please reference the [finpress settings API documentation](https://developer.fincommerce.com/docs/settings-api/) to better understand the structure expected for the fields property.
 This component accepts the object returned via the `settings` property when querying a gateway via the API, or simply the array provided by `Object.values(settings)`.

 ### Currently Supported Types